 The mandatory pedagogy course will meet on Fridays from 1-2:50 pm.

-We held our information meeting for the Fall 2014 semester on Friday May 2.
 You can check out this presentation to learn a little more about our program.
 If you have questions please contact one of the professors.

 The LA program ran at Sacramento State for the first time in Fall 2011.
 Five LAs worked with about 80 students enrolled in an Introduction to Astrobiology (ASTR 4C) class.
 Students and LAs worked collaboratively on projects that were presented during our end of semester celebration.